 - It’s really cool that they included multiple setups in the rulebook based on the number of players.
 That tells me that they playtested it enough to find the balance for each player count.
 And that is how it feels, too.

 - Everyone seems to like using the Trading Post.
 You have a ton of great options to choose from, which makes the worker placement part of the game a lot of fun.

 - Unlike Albion’s Legacy, Sherwood’s Legacy is very easy to learn and teach.
 I only had to go through the rulebook once and only had to reference it a couple of times during my first game.

 - Sherwood’s Legacy might be a bit too easy.
 Your main goal is to keep the enemies under control, and that’s not too hard to do when you can take most of them out pretty much as soon as they hit the board.

 - This game probably doesn’t have a ton of replayability.
 Once you’ve played a few times, nothing really surprises you and it can feel a bit too repetitive.
 It might be one of those games that needs to sit on the shelf for a while between plays.

 - Because every bit of information is public, you can run into issues with alpha gamers taking over.
 We didn’t have the quarterbacking issue, but it certainly can happen if you have that type of player in your group.

-We’d put Sherwood’s Legacy in the “try before you buy” category.
-It’s certainly not a bad game, but it doesn’t stand out from the bunch and it’s not nearly as thematic as we had hoped.
-That being said, it’s the only cooperative Robin Hood board game out there, so we do give the designers credit for making a game with this fantastic theme.
+I’d put Sherwood’s Legacy in the “try before you buy” category.
+It’s certainly not a bad game, but it doesn’t stand out from the bunch and it’s not nearly as thematic as I had hoped.
+That being said, it’s the only cooperative Robin Hood board game out there right now, so I do give the designers credit for making a game with this fantastic theme.

-We’re definitely bigger fans of Albion’s Legacy than Sherwood’s Legacy at this point, but most people in my group did have a pretty good time playing this one and we’re all looking forward to playing Neverland’s Legacy (review coming soon)!
+I’m definitely a bigger fan of Albion’s Legacy at this point, but most of the people in my group did have a pretty good time playing Sherwood’s Legacy and we’re all looking forward to playing Neverland’s Legacy (review coming soon)!